alifcflores/e-core-manual-assessment/challenges.md

 - Provide an execution report with all the relevant information.

 ## Challenge #3
 - Perform exploratory tests in order to identify bugs.
+(DONE)
 - Provide the bug report for each bug that you found.

 ## Challenge #4